Utah Golf Cart Insurance (2026)

 Overview

-Utah requires liability insurance for all motor vehicles operated on public roads, including golf carts registered as low-speed vehicles (LSVs).
-The state minimum liability coverage is 30/65/25 (updated in 2025).
+Utah requires liability insurance for registered motor vehicles, including low-speed vehicles (LSVs).
+The state minimum liability coverage is 30/65/25 for policies issued or renewed on or after January 1, 2025.
 Utah is also a PIP state, requiring $3,000 in personal injury protection coverage.

 Utah has moderate insurance costs, and Bear River Mutual is a notable regional carrier based in the state.
 The PIP requirement adds a small amount to the base cost of coverage.
 Utah updated its minimums to 30/65/25 in 2025, reflecting the state's approach to ensuring adequate coverage.